 - 2 tbsp fresh chopped parsley

-Cook bacon in pan until crispy.
+- Bring skillet to medium heat.
+Cook bacon in skillet until crispy.
 Reserve 2 tbsp of oil and drain out the rest.
 Remove bacon and slice into small pieces.
-Add garlic to pan with bacon oil and cook until soft.
+Add garlic to skillet with bacon oil and cook until garlic is soft.